Razer shows smart mask, futuristic gaming chair, and new RTX laptops

 To reduce the waste created by disposable masks, the Project Hazel smart mask uses replaceable and rechargeable disc-type ventilators that can be sanitized of bacteria and viruses by placing it inside its dual-purpose wireless fast charging box with disinfecting UV-light interior.

 Lighting indicators show charge levels, and long-lasting battery life from a full charge enables all-day mask use.
-The waterproof, scratch-resistant mask is tough and sustainable—made of recyclable plastic to minimize the waste created by disposable masks.
+The waterproof, scratch-resistant mask is tough and is made of recyclable plastic to minimize the waste created by disposable masks.

 The silicon-lined smart mask has active air cooling and regulation, bringing in fresh air and venting out carbon dioxide.
 The result is an air-tight seal from its adjustable ear loops, permitting custom sizes for a secure fit that keeps from obstructing the mouth.